AirScan

-AirScan, Inc. is a private military company that specializes in airborne surveillance and security.
+AirScan, Inc. is an American private military company that specializes in airborne surveillance and security.

 History

 AirScan Inc. was formed in 1984 by former US Air Commandos Walter Holloway and John Mansur with high standards of recruitment.
 They have been specializing in airborne surveillance, security operations, surveillance systems, wildlife surveys and training since 1989.
 They are one of the few companies able to operate unmanned aerial vehicles.
 They most recently won a $10 million contract from the Coalition Provisional Authority to provide aerial surveillance of the pipelines protected by Erinys International Ltd. They are rather secretive about many of their operations, choosing to remain vague, citing privacy, and speak mostly about their infrared deer surveys and polar bear trackings.

 Colombia

 On December 13, 1998, AirScan misidentified the village of Santo Domingo as a hostile guerrilla target, leading to a cluster bomb attack by Colombian Air Force units which killed eighteen civilians, including nine children.
 While the AirScan aircraft was in the vicinity, and deserved the action by the Colombian Air Force they were not involved in the operation.
 Three employees of AirScan were flying the Skymaster plane from which they provided the Colombian military with the coordinates to drop the bombs.
 The operation had been planned at Occidental's complex in Caño Limón by the CAF and AirScan.

 AirScan is one of the named defendants in the lawsuit Galvis Mujica v.
 Occidental Petroleum, et al. filed April 23, 2003, in the US District Court in Los Angeles.
 The suit was filed by the Washington, D.C.–based International Labor Rights Fund and is based on the Alien Tort Claims Act.
 The AirScan employees, Arthur McClintock, Jose Orta, and Charlie Denny have disappeared and their location remains unknown.
 The Coast Guard is investigating whether Orta, who was allegedly flying the plane, was a military officer on active duty at the Coast Guard at the time.
 AirScan has denied any responsibility for the events.

 United States Representative Jan Schakowsky's letter to Colin Powell in November 2002 requested he decertify the Colombian Air Force's 1st Combat Command, located at Palanquero airbase, and so that the elements involved in the Santo Domingo attack may stop receiving United States funding.
 United States Ambassador Anne W. Patterson had recommended this action as well and in the summer of 2004, Secretary of State Powell did decertify the unit.
 He is, however, still reluctant to support finding the three pilots, as Representative Schakowsky had also requested.